kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 ### Cost of revenues - TAC (Traffic acquisition costs)
 Overall traffic acquisition cost (TAC) **grew by 23%** which is in line with revenue growth.
 Therefore one could wrongly find this number "fine" and move on.
 However, this is a nice example of how aggregate numbers can hide dynamics within it.
 If you split this number between the cost of revenues for Google properties vs. partners network, you will get far bigger insight into what is going on.

-Alphabet/Google has a problem across nearly all cost lines, but based on the summarized data it might seem that problem is in line "Cost of revenues - Other" that increase 37% compared to the previous year.
+Alphabet/Google has a problem across nearly all cost lines, but based on the summarized data it might seem that problem is in p&l line "Cost of revenues - Other" that increase 37% compared to the previous year.
 However, if you split TAC into TAC to distribution partners and TAC to Google Network Members, you will see that there is **another problem right there in the form of 39% increase in TAC to distribution partners that are growing nearly double the rate of revenue for this channel.**

 Google's explanation for why there is such a massive increase in TAC was:
 - changes in partner agreements